-The Corolla Wild Horses are some of the oldest and most popular residents of the Outer Banks of North Carolina.
+The Corolla Wild Horses are perhaps the oldest and most popular residents of North Carolina’s northern Outer Banks.
 The existing Corolla Wild Horses are descendants of Spanish mustangs that arrived by colonial ships in the Americas around the 16th century.
-How the horses came to roam free on the northern beaches is subject to debate, but theories include colonial shipwrecks from early expeditions to the Americas by the Spanish and English.
-No matter how they arrived on the Outer Banks, the Corolla Wild Horses are a must-see during your Outer Banks vacation.
-Check out the information below for tips on embarking on a self-guided wild horse tour or scheduling a professionally guided tour!
-These tips will help you discover the horses and their natural beauty while keeping yourself and the horses safe!
+How these horses came to roam free on the northern beaches is subject to debate, but theories include colonial shipwrecks from early expeditions to this area by the Spanish and English.

 Take a Guided Corolla Wild Horse Tour

-If you don’t have a four wheel drive vehicle, or you’d simply like to relax and take in the scenery while a professional navigates the beach driving, consider taking a guided horse tour!
-It’s one of the most exciting things to do in the Outer Banks and is a great way to have fun with the entire family!
-You can make a day of discovering these majestic horses by seeing them in person as well as visiting the Corolla Wild Horse Museum.
-It offers the perfect place to learn about the herds, their origins, and even occasionally offers rides on tamed mustangs.
+If you don’t have a four wheel drive vehicle, or you’d simply like to relax and take in the scenery while a professional navigates the beach, consider reserving a guided horse tour.
+It’s one of the most exciting and memorable things to do on the Outer Banks and is a great way to have fun with the entire family.
+Our local guides are also knowledgeable about where the horses like to roam, which increases your chances of seeing some of the herd.

-There are many guided tour providers located in Corolla, but remember these tours book quickly.
-It’s best to book your tour in advance.
-These excellent tour operators will provide an adventure you’ll never forget!
+Many guided tour providers are located in Corolla and book online.
+Remember … tours fill up quickly.
+It’s best to reserve your tour in advance to ensure your spot.
+These reputable and professional tour operators will provide an adventure you’ll never forget!

 - Back Beach Wild Horse Tours